dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 System Preferences -> Software Update -> Advanced -> Disable "Download new updates when available".

+## Why are macOS updates so large?

+macOS by default uses a sealed system volume that is unwritable.
+When the seal is broken, macOS thinks the volume is broken and downloads a full copy of macOS for every update to "repair" it to a known state.
+In order for root patching to work, this seal has to be broken since root patching by design requires on-disk file manipulation.
+This is also why root patches have to be reinstalled after each update.

 ## Can I update to macOS betas?